If conscience doesn’t create a barrier between impulse and indulgence, intelligence must

 Suppose a river tends to overflow unpredictably, flooding the nearby areas.
 To protect those areas, a barrier would be constructed on the riverbank.

-Similarly, in the river of our consciousness, unhealthy impulses sometimes rise as floods.
-Such impulses push us toward indulgences that are degenerate and destructive.
-Often these impulses come so suddenly that we end up indulging without even realizing what we are doing.
+Similarly, in the river of our consciousness, unhealthy impulses sometimes rise as floods, sweeping us toward degradation and self-destruction.
 To protect ourselves, we need barriers.

 Our conscience is meant to serve as a natural barrier.
 How?
 By emotionally pinching us when we start doing something wrong and emotionally patting us when we start doing something right.
-Whenever an unhealthy impulse rises, a functional conscience immediately makes us feel bad and deters us from indulgence.
+Whenever an unhealthy impulse rises, a functional conscience immediately deters us from indulgence.

 When our conscience doesn’t act as a barrier to impulse, we need to create an alternative barrier.
 How?
 With our intelligence.
 Pertinently, the Bhagavad-gita (05.22) states that the intelligent desist from sensual indulgence, knowing that such pleasures are temporary and end in misery.

-How can use our intelligence as a barrier for a particular impulse?
-With our intelligence, we can note down the dangers of pandering to that impulse, and keep those notes readily, constantly accessible.
+How can we use our intelligence as a barrier against a particular impulse?
+With our intelligence, we can note down the dangers of pandering to that impulse and keep those notes readily, constantly accessible.
 Whenever that unhealthy impulse arises, we can train ourselves to look at those notes and thereby get the intellectual impetus to resist that impulse.

 By thus using our intelligence to resist impulse and simultaneously pursue transcendence – specifically, the all-attractive divine – we can gradually repair our conscience, weaken our impulses and relish devotional absorption.